azarketa/Thermodynamics-theoretical-pills/source/0001_What_is_this_course_about.md

 :::{note}
 :class: dropdown

-**A broader view — thermodynamics as a hierarchical and universal framework**
+**A BROADER VIEW — THERMODYNAMICS AS A HIERARCHICAL AND UNIVERSAL FRAMEWORK**

 Thermodynamics exists at multiple levels of abstraction, each building upon the same fundamental principles but addressing different questions and scales.
 This hierarchy reveals the richness and universality of the theory.